 Other examples of workplace exposure are cases where people are exposed to magnetic fields or strenuous physical work.
 However, such studies are association-based, not consistent, and with unknown etiology.

 The results of a study at the University of Michigan in Ann Arbor (May 2016) confirmed the long-standing suspicion that exposure to environmental toxins might increase the risk of developing the disorder.
-In this study, the researchers observed a significant association between the disorder and the presence of chlorinated hydrocarbons, polychlorinated biphenyls, and polybrominated biphenyls.
+In this study, the researchers observed a significant association between the condition and the presence of chlorinated hydrocarbons, polychlorinated biphenyls, and polybrominated biphenyls.

 Beta methylamino L-alanine (BMAA)